Surrogate Optimization Algorithm

 does not change the incumbent.

 The solver changes the scale when the first of these conditions is met:

-max(5,nvar) unsuccessful searches occur since the last scale
+max(5,nvar)unsuccessful searches occur since the last scale change, where

 In this way, the random search eventually concentrates near an incumbent point that has a small objective function value.
 Then the solver geometrically reduces the scale toward the minimum scale length.

 The solver does not evaluate the merit function at points within